Enforcement

 Handling MPF contributions

-Employers should ensure prompt payment of MPF contributions for employees and submit duly completed remittance statements to MPF trustees on or before the contribution day (i.e. the 10th day of each month) on a monthly basis.
+Employers should ensure prompt payment of MPF contributions for employees and submit duly completed remittance statements to trustees* on or before the contribution day (i.e. the 10th day of each month) on a monthly basis.
 For the contribution day of each month in the current year, please refer to the Contribution Days Calendar.

 Using online systems or contribution software is the most effective way to avoid being imposed surcharges.
-At present, all MPF trustees are providing electronic services.
-To ensure accuracy and save time, employers should make use of the online systems or contribution software provided by MPF trustees to submit their remittance statements and make contributions.
-Please contact MPF trustees for more details.
+At present, all trustees* are providing electronic services.
+To ensure accuracy and save time, employers should make use of the online systems or contribution software provided by trustees* to submit their remittance statements and make contributions.
+Please contact trustees* for more details.

 Employers should be mindful of the “Common misconceptions in handling MPF contributions” to avoid making late payments or defaulting on payments.